A dynamical system for prioritizing and coordinating motivations: Reduction to a planar limit cycle in the joint limit

-In our first reduction, we note that $\pbar$ and $\vbar$ must asymptotically converge to $c/2$ independent of the other states' behavior.
-This observation reveals an attracting invariant submanifold of dimension four whose restriction dynamics we then study.
+In our first reduction, formalized in Lemma \ref{lem:asymptoticConvergence}, we note that $x_2$ must asymptotically converge to $0$ independent of the other states' behavior and that $x_1$ is attracted to the interval $[-1,1]$.
+Geometrically, this can be interpreted as the robot being attracted to the convex hull of its goal states $x_1^*, x_2^*$.
+This observation reveals an attracting invariant submanifold of dimension five whose restriction dynamics we then study.

-We begin by considering the dynamics of $\pbar$ independently of the other five dynamical variables, which gives us a nonautonomous system $\dot \pbar = f_{\pbar}(t, \pbar).$ The following results from \cite{JPL:68} concern the asymptotic behavior of a nonautonomous system \beq \dot x = f(t, x) \eeq defined on $G \subseteq \bbR^n$.
+We begin by considering the dynamics of $x_2$ independently of the other five dynamical variables, which gives us a nonautonomous system $\dot x_2 = f_{x_2}(t, x_2).$ The following results from \cite{JPL:68} concern the asymptotic behavior of a nonautonomous system \beq \dot x = f(t, x) \eeq defined on $G \subseteq \bbR^n$.
 Let $G^*$ be an open set of $\bbR^n$ containing $\bar G$, the closure of $G$.
 We assume that $\map{f}{[0, \infty) \times G^*}{\bbR^n}$ is a continuous (nonautonomous) vector field.

 \begin{definition} Let $\map{V}{[0, \infty) \times G^*}{\bbR}$ be a continuous, locally Lipschitz function.
 The function $V$ is said to be a \emph{Lyapunov function} of \eqref{eq:nonautonomousSystem} on $G$ if {\roman{enumi}} \begin{enumerate} \item given $x$ in $\bar G$ there is a neighborhood $N$ of $x$ such that $V(t,x)$ is bounded from below for all $t \geq 0$ and all $x$ in $N \cap G$. \item $\dot V(t, x) \leq - W(x) \leq 0$ for all $ t \geq 0$ and all $x$ in $G$, where $W$ is continuous on $\bar G$.
 For $t$ where $V(t, x(t))$ is not differentiable, $\dot V$ is defined using the right-hand limit. \end{enumerate} If $V$ is a Lyapunov function for \eqref{eq:nonautonomousSystem} on $G$, we define